fajarrizafahlevi/fajarrizafahlevi/README.md

 # Hi, I'm Fajar! 👋

-I'm a fresh graduate who is passionate about programming.
+I'm a fresh graduate who is passionate about front-end development.

-- 🌱 I’m currently learning front-end development to become a **Web Developer**
+- 🌱 I’m currently learning typescript, next.js and react native
 - 📫 How to reach me: fajarrizafahlevi@gmail.com
 - ⚡ Fun fact: I'm also a 2D Artist!